 Two generations above you

-First up, let’s look at those two generations above you, your grandparents on both sides of your family.
+First up, let’s look at those family members who are two generations above you, your grandparents on both sides of your family.

 One generation above you